djlns/stackoverflow-insights/README.md

 ## License and Acknowledgements

 You can find the Stack Overflow survey reports, datasets, and licensing information [here](https://insights.stackoverflow.com/survey).
-Credit to Stack Overflow for conducting the survey each year and freely providing the results.
-The work here licensed under the MIT License, so feel free to extend the code.
+All credit to Stack Overflow for conducting the survey each year and freely providing the results.
+The work here is licensed under the MIT License, so feel free to copy and extend the code!